 The weaving center of Kirman in central Persia has been an esteemed carpet producer of court-inspired designs since the royal patronage of the Safavid dynasty over 400 years ago, on par with Tabriz and Kashan in esteem.
 In 2010, a 17th-century Safavid Kirman sold at auction for $9.6 million – over twice the highest price ever paid previously for an Oriental rug.

-Located in the great desert of Southeastern Persia, Kirman has been an important trading center even before the time of Marco Polo.
-From the 16th century on, they developed a soft, graceful style that combines elements of classic Persian court carpets with the colors and designs found in French textiles.
+Located in the great desert of Southern Persia, Kirman has been an important trading and weaving center even before the time of Marco Polo.
+Kirman carpets were some of the first antique Persian rugs to make their way to the west, where they were eagerly sought out in Europe and, starting in the late 19th-century, among the industrialists of the American Northeast.
+The Persian carpet weavers of the Kirman region, in turn, were influenced by European culture and from the 16th-century developed a soft, graceful style that combines elements of classic Persian court carpets with the colors and designs found in French textiles.

-Laver Kirman antique carpets are most usually found in either area size or room size formats.
-Only occasionally are they seen in oversize or palace size; and unfortunately, runners and corridor carpets are virtually never available.
+Laver Kirman antique carpets are most usually found in the room size (usually 8ft x 11ft to 10ft x 14ft), or area size (typically 4ft x 6ft to 4ft 6in x 7ft) formats.
+Only occasionally are they seen in the oversize or palace size format, and unfortunately, runners and keleges (corridor carpets) are virtually never available.
 They have been traditionally superb art investments, a trend which is now strengthening as highly artistic, antique examples in good condition have become increasingly difficult to find.